Feminism in Latin America: 1930s–1950s

-The Partido Nacional Revolucionario (PNR), the dominant political party in Mexico, declared on February 25, 1937, that it would permit "organized" women which are those who belonged to government-supporting organizations, labor unions, or agrarian leagues, to cast ballots in internal party elections.
+The Partido Nacional Revolucionario (PNR), the dominant political party in Mexico, declared on February 25, 1937, that it would permit "organized" women, who belonged to government-supporting organizations, labor unions, or agrarian leagues, to cast ballots in internal party elections.
 Under President Lázaro Cárdenas, this action represented a compromise.
-Although Cárdenas and other PNR leaders were in favor of women's suffrage in theory, they were concerned that granting women full voting rights would lead to conservative voting trends that could cause the party to lose.
-The suffragists were not happy with the little progress, but this partial action allowed the PNR to seem in favor of suffrage without running the risk of electoral consequences.
+Although Cárdenas and other PNR leaders supported women's suffrage in theory, they were concerned that granting women full voting rights would lead to conservative voting trends that could cause the party to lose.
+The suffragists were not happy with the little progress, but this partial action allowed the PNR to seem in favor of suffrage without risking electoral consequences.

-The 1930s, 1940s, and 1950s were full of Latina feminists that pioneered the current Latin American Feminist movement.
+The 1930s, 1940s, and 1950s were full of Latina feminists who pioneered the current Latin American feminist movement.
 It was the beginning of the suffragist movement for many Latin American women.
-The first elected woman mayor of any major capital city in the Americas, Felisa Rincon de Gautier, was “an active participant in Puerto Rico's women's suffrage movement” that was won in 1932, and her child care programs “inspired the United States' Head Start program."
+The first elected woman mayor of any major capital city in the Americas, Felisa Rincon de Gautier, was "an active participant in Puerto Rico's women's suffrage movement" that was won in 1932, and her childcare programs "inspired the United States' Head Start program."
 In revolutionary Mexico, politics involved complex power struggles at multiple levels.
-Marìa del Refugio “Cuca” Garcìa's, had to negotiate state and local power institutions that operated somewhat independently of Mexico City as part of her challenge to national political authority.
-Historian Alan Knight pointed out that despite the revolutionary government's promotion of "effective suffrage," elections frequently lacked democratic integrity, showing the absence of an identifiable feeling of civic duty in politics during the 1930s.
-Although the results of elections were rarely determined only by the popular vote, Ben Fallaw and other academics show that elections might still be important.
+María del Refugio ‘Cuca’ García had to negotiate state and local power institutions that operated somewhat independently of Mexico City as part of her challenge to national political authority.
+Historian Alan Knight pointed out that despite the revolutionary government's promotion of "effective suffrage," elections frequently lacked democratic integrity, revealing an absence of an identifiable civic duty in politics during the 1930s.
+Although election results were rarely determined solely by the popular vote, Ben Fallaw and other academics show that elections can still be important.